iotaledger/goshimmer/docs/mana_proposal.md

 ## Introduction

-Mana is a a reputation system for nodes within the IOTA network.
+Mana is a reputation system for nodes within the IOTA network.

 Reputation is gained by contributing to the network, i.e. creating value transfers.
 Reputation is lost when not cooperating with the network: using up all the available bandwidth, advocating for